LavenderWeb/LavenderChessClock1/README.md

 - **Play Modes**
     - **No Increment:** Play with a fixed countdown timer for each player, with no time added per turn.
     - **Increment Mode:** Allows time to be added at the beginning of each turn, offering a more flexible time control style.
-    - **Delay Increment (Coming Soon):** Adds a delay before the main countdown starts, providing more options for time control.
+    - **Delay Increment:** Adds a delay before the main countdown starts, providing more options for time control.
 - **Game Controls**
     - **Pause and Resume:** The game can be paused at any moment and continued later, preserving current times and increment states.
     - **Game Reset or New Game:** When a game ends, you have the option to reset the game using the same settings or create a new game with fresh time control settings.